 So—the NSW State Flag celebrates the bridge for 50 weeks a year, while the Aboriginal flag celebrates Aboriginal culture for two weeks a year.
 Now you know where the state government's priorities are.

-When considering flying the Aboriginal flag or not it helps understand what the Australian flag could mean for Aboriginal people.
+When considering flying the Aboriginal flag or not it helps understand what Aboriginal people think about the Australian flag:

 Torres Strait Islander Flag